CaptainDreamcast/QuestForNormalcy/README.md

-# QuestForNormalcy
+# Dream Fight 16 A.D.
-Rhythm game for Sega Dreamcast [Ludum Dare 39 entry]
+2D Fighter for Sega Dreamcast.